April Family-Friendly Events Guide

 Washington, DC

-Come out to see the blossoms during peak bloom at the Tidal Basin while also experiencing Japanese, American, and other cultures.
-Live performances and other entertainment will celebrate the longstanding friendship between the U.S. and Japan.
+Enjoy live performances that celebrate the positive relationship and fruitful partnership between the U.S. and Japan.
+Over 100 performances of a wide variety of genres will be held throughout the festival.
 The Welcome Area will be open from 10am – 6pm and performances can be seen from 12pm – 6pm.
 Take the kids by to earn a Bloomin’ Junior Ranger badge and to enjoy other family-friendly activities.

 ARTECHOUSE